alexjust-data/Agentic_AI_Engineering/notebooks/week3_crew/README.md

 """List of multiple trending companies that are in the news"""
 companies: List\[TrendingCompany] = Field(description="List of companies trending in the news")
 ```

-The **TrendingCompany** class defines the attributes we want for each trending company. **TrendingCompanyList** is simply a list of these companies.
-This approach helps downstream agents and tasks consume the output easily.

 Similarly, for research results: